carbon-language/carbon-lang/docs/project/goals.md

-**An open, inclusive process for Carbon changes.** The community needs to be able to effectively engage in the direction and evolution of the project and language while the process remains efficient and effective.
+**An open, inclusive process for Carbon changes.** The community needs to be able to effectively engage in the direction and evolution of the project and language, while keeping the process efficient and effective.
 That means we need an open, inclusive process where everyone feels comfortable participating.
 Community members should understand how and why decisions are made, and have the ability to both influence them before they occur and give feedback afterward.
-We want to use this process to also ensure we stick to our language priorities and have clear rationale for all of our technical designs and decisions.
+We want to use this process to also ensure we stick to our language priorities and have clear rationales for all of our technical designs and decisions.

 **Being inclusive is different from including everyone.** We want to avoid excluding or marginalizing members of the community.
 However, we expect to